dreamcoil/dreamcoil/README.md

 1. [Get it!](https://github.com/xolf/dreamcoil/archive/master.zip)
 2. Unzip the files in a directory
+3. Collect all framework files with `git submodules init` and `git submodule update`
-3. Run `composer update` to install all required packages
+4. Run `composer update` to install all required packages
-4. Start using Dreamcoil for your projects
+5. Start using Dreamcoil for your projects

 ## Example Routing